sanikadamn/bengal-elections/README.md

-# ELECTION ANALYSIS
+# Election Analysis

-Collaborators: Nanda Rajiv, Arghya Roy
+#### Arghya Roy, Nanda Rajiv, Sanika Damle

-The file bow.py was used to find the number of candidates belonging to each party.<br>
-The file correlec.py has the code used to find the correlation between different columns in the input data.<br>
+##

+- `README.md`
-Westbengal.py is the code used to scrape election data from the website and convert it to a csv.
+- Python code `westbengal.py` for scraping election data from the myneta website, and convert to CSV
+- Python code `headings.py` for cleaning the CSV in order to find correlations
+- Python code `correlec.py` for finding correlation value between different columns of the CSVs
+- Python code `bow.py` for obtaining number of candidates per part
+- Report `Election Analysis.pdf`